 Tony studied engineering at Michigan Technological University and graduated with a BS in Mechanical Engineering in 1985.
 He practiced engineering for 12 years before the Lord called him and his wife into missions.
 In 2013 Tony was ordained through The Evangelical Church Alliance.

 Tony Gurule is is a full-time missionary on Ratio Christi's National Staff.
-He is the Host of RC's Truth Matters television show, and he also hosts two shows each week for the Aramaic Broadcasting Network: Colliding Worldviews and Islam & The News.
-All three shows air LIVE on ABN's Trinity Channel and are broadcast throughout the world.
-Also, as RC's Assistant Director of Chapter Formation, Tony gives human resource support to Ratio Christi's staff, creates and maintains web pages on the RC website, and helps establish RC chapters on university, college, community college, and high school campuses throughout the world.
+He is the Host of RC's Truth Matters television show, and he also hosts Colliding Worldviews and other special shows on the Aramaic Broadcasting Network.
+All shows air on ABN's Trinity Channel and are broadcast throughout the world.
+Also, as RC's Assistant Director of Chapter Formation, Tony gives human resource support to Ratio Christi's staff, creates and maintains web pages on the RC website, and helps establish RC chapters on university, college, and community college campuses throughout the world.
 He is also a Community Apologist who speaks in churches and organizations to inform and equip both adults and youth, especially in the areas of evangelism, apologetics, and Islam.